 Palestinian resentments are hardly new, but Israelis and Palestinians have had better relations at times.

-But they have been buried by the second intifada, in which organized deadly attacks targeted Israelis from 2000 to 2005, and by three wars in Gaza that killed thousands of Palestinians.
+Those have since been buried by the second intifada, in which organized deadly attacks targeted Israelis from 2000 to 2005, and three wars in Gaza that killed thousands of Palestinians.